 What to Do After an Uninsured/Underinsured Motorist Accident

-If you find out the other driver involved in your accident doesn’t have adequate insurance, don’t panic.
+If you find out the other driver involved in your auto accident doesn’t have adequate insurance, don’t panic.
 It does not mean you won’t receive compensation for your property damage or injuries.
 It only means the process of obtaining compensation will be slightly different.

 Here is what to do in these situations: